tock/tock/doc/reference/trd104-syscalls.md

 Yield number 0, Yield-NoWait, executes a single upcall if any is pending.
 If no upcalls are pending it returns immediately.

-`yield-param-1` contains the memory address of an 8-bit byte that Yield-NoWait writes to indicate whether an upcall was invoked.
-If invoking Yield-NoWait resulted in an upcall executing, Yield-NoWait writes 1 to the field address.
-If invoking Yield-NoWait resulted in no upcall executing, Yield-NoWait writes 0 to the field address.
-This field allows userspace loops that want to flush the upcall queue to execute Yield-NoWait until the queue is empty.
+Yield-NoWait can use `yield-result` to allow userspace loops that want to flush the upcall queue to execute Yield-NoWait until the queue is empty.

-`yield-param-2` and `yield-param-3` are unused and reserved.
+`yield-param-A` and `yield-param-B` are unused and reserved.

 ### 4.1.2 Yield-Wait